le-chartreux/modern-python/README.md

 # Good Python

-Small tutorial about the key aspects of writing good Python programs and the tools available to ensure its quality.
-It does not treat the [programming principles that apply to every modern language](https://en.wikipedia.org/wiki/Category:Programming_principles) but focus on Python-specific rules.
+[Good Python](https://github.com/le-chartreux/good-python/) is a small tutorial that covers key aspects of writing high-quality Python programs and the tools available to ensure their quality.
+While it does not delve into [programming principles that apply to every modern language](https://en.wikipedia.org/wiki/Category:Programming_principles), it focuses on Python-specific rules.

-To create a good Python program, it is essential to focus on both the [quality of the code](code/README.md) and the [overall project structure](project/README.md).
+Creating a good Python program requires attention to both the [quality of the code](code/README.md) and the [overall project structure](project/README.md).
+The tutorial provides guidance on both of these aspects, with separate sections dedicated to code quality and project structure.
+By following these guidelines, you can ensure that your Python programs are not only functional but also maintainable and easy to understand